Una (film): Plot

 A young woman, Una Spencer, goes to the office of Peter Trevelyan, a manager at a large warehouse, to his shock.

 Flashbacks show that Peter used to be named Ray Brooks, and was the next-door neighbor and trusted friend of Una's father.
 Ray groomed the 13-year-old Una into a three month relationship.
 The two planned to elope to Europe, but the night before they were to take a ferry, Ray takes her virginity in a coast hotel room.
 He leaves the room afterwards; Una, believing he abandoned her, wanders the streets distraught and bewildered, to be returned home by police after she shares what had happened to her.

-Ray is arrested and serves four years in jail for his crime.
+Ray is arrested and serves four years in prison for his crime.
 Una grows up lonely and confused, believing she was in love with Ray and feeling more hurt by him abandoning her than by his abuse.
 She is ostracized by her peers and her father turns violent out of rage towards Ray before he passes away years later due to an accident at home.
 As an adult fifteen years later, she lives with her mother and takes solace in going out for one-night stands, unable to form a lasting relationship due to the trauma of her abuse.
 Meanwhile, Ray, as Peter, finds success in his career and has since married.
 Una finds where he works through a newspaper photograph and travels to the warehouse.

 After Ray brings her to the warehouse's locker room, Una, still emotionally wounded from the abuse, confronts him.
 Ray is dismissive and defensive and fears she may want to damage his career or even kill him.
 Ray leaves the room to attend a critical staff meeting, where he must announce cutbacks and layoffs to employees.
 Rattled by Una's presence, he instead tells his coworkers that management wanted him to generate a list of people to fire.
 He then leaves abruptly, and hides from angry executives and his fellow staff members.